jzbor/lash/book/src/macros.md

 Macros are only evaluated once when the term is initially parsed, after that tey are just replaced with the terms they return.

 ## Available Macros:
+* `!alphaeq` - test two terms for alpha equivalence and return a Church-encoded boolean
 * `!cnormalize` - like `!normalize` but shows number of reductions performed
 * `!debruijn` - print out DeBruijn form of the argument term
 * `!debug` - prints out the argument term